MuhammadKashif124/stock_bot/README.md

 Stock Bot fetches real-time stock data from the StockAnalysis API, analyzes price movements to identify significant drops, and sends customized email alerts to notify users of potential investment opportunities or risks.
 The system is designed to be resilient with robust error handling, retry mechanisms, and fallback options.

+## Data Source

+The application fetches stock data from the [StockAnalysis](https://stockanalysis.com/) API, which provides comprehensive financial data including:
+- Current stock prices
+- Previous day's closing prices
+- Daily low prices
+- Industry information
+- Percentage changes

+This data is refreshed each time the application runs and is also stored locally for historical analysis and as a fallback mechanism.

 ## Features

 - **Real-time Stock Monitoring**: Fetches comprehensive data for thousands of stocks
 - **Drop Detection Algorithm**: Identifies stocks that have dropped by a configurable threshold
 - **Email Alerts**: Sends professionally formatted HTML emails with detailed stock information
+- **Daily Status Updates**: Sends "No alert today" emails on days when no significant drops are detected
+- **AI-Enhanced Descriptions**: Uses OpenAI's GPT models to generate clear, concise stock alerts
 - **Data Persistence**: Stores fetched stock data in JSON format for historical analysis
 - **Robust Error Handling**: Implements retry mechanisms and graceful degradation
 - **Comprehensive Logging**: Maintains detailed logs of all operations and errors